 The Public Service Loan Forgiveness program encourages college graduates to find jobs in the public or nonprofit sectors—jobs that are often overlooked following graduation.
 With Public Service Loan Forgiveness, eligibility is not about your job title, it’s about the company or organization that you work for.
 After meeting all the qualifications listed below and having your loan forgiveness application approved, the government will forgive your remaining loan balance.
 According to the IRS, the amount that is forgiven is not subject to income tax.

 If you can qualify for Public Service Loan Forgiveness, it’s a far better option than the others listed in this guide—you can achieve forgiveness in half the time.
 That said, just 206 people across the country have been released from their debt through the program.
-Last year was the first year of eligibility, and as of September, about 41,000 borrowers applied for forgiveness, according to the Education Department's data.
+Last year was the first year of eligibility, and as of September, about 41,000 borrowers applied for forgiveness.
 That means less than 1 percent of people who applied for public service loan forgiveness actually got it!

 If you aren’t eligible for PSLF, there are still other options to explore to reduce the overall cost of your eduction.
 Student loan refinancing for example.
 Refinancing with a private lender enables qualified borrowers to select a repayment length that they are comfortable with and possibly to lower their interest rates.
 Purefy has a great tool that lets you easily compare rates from multiple lenders.